-A typical fast solar wind stream from a low-latitude coronal hole has a compression region (or co-rotating interaction region (Heber et al., 1999) on the leading edge (which may have an associated shock front) and a rarefaction region on the trailing edge.
-In terms of geospace effects, the co-rotating interaction region is the dominant component of a fast solar wind stream, though the strength and duration of the southward component of the interplanetary magnetic field, the strength of the solar wind pressure pulse, and the prior state of the magnetosphere are also significant factors affecting geo-effectiveness (Hajra and Sunny, 2022).
+A typical fast solar wind stream from a low-latitude coronal hole has a compression region (or co-rotating interaction region [17] on the leading edge (which may have an associated shock front) and a rarefaction region on the trailing edge.
+In terms of geospace effects, the co-rotating interaction region is the dominant component of a fast solar wind stream, though the strength and duration of the southward component of the interplanetary magnetic field, the strength of the solar wind pressure pulse, and the prior state of the magnetosphere are also significant factors affecting geo-effectiveness [18].

-In 2005, as solar activity declined towards minimum, the solar wind was dominated by fast streams emanating from recurrent equatorial coronal holes.
+In 2005, as solar activity declined toward the minimum, the solar wind was dominated by fast streams emanating from recurrent equatorial coronal holes.
 The solar particle event under consideration occurred during this period and resulted from the heliomeridional passage across the solar disc by a coronal hole (Figure 1) which induced a moderate geomagnetic storm during July 1 and 2.
-This was the largest equatorial coronal hole to emerge since the 'Elephant's Trunk' of summer 1996 (Del Zanna and Bromage, 1999).
+This was the largest equatorial coronal hole to emerge since the 'Elephant's Trunk' of summer 1996 [19].

-This study uses data from the ACE (McComas et al., 1998; Smith et al., 1998) and Wind (Ogilvie et al., 1995; Lepping et al., 1995) spacecraft, both located in the vicinity of the L1 libration point.
+This study uses data from the ACE [20,21] and Wind [22,23] spacecraft, both located in the vicinity of the L1 libration point.
 (Though tasked to study the magnetosphere and the Lunar environment during the first phase of its mission, Wind has been continually in the vicinity of L1 since 2004.)
 During the period of observation, Wind and ACE were positioned slightly above the ecliptic, on either side of the Sun-Earth line in the XY GSE plane.
 The configuration is shown in relation to Earth and L1 in Figure 2, and in more detail with respect to L1 in Figure 3.